francescobortolussi/cryptography-class-project/README.md

 ![results](img/results.png)

 The red bars indicate how many samples had a different label, and the blue bars indicate the same fingerprint with different transformations.
-The results are not great but they're also only preliminar.
+The results are not great but they're also only preliminary.

 ## References
 1. A fingerprint based crypto-biometric system for secure communication (2018)